 Our society and our environments do not support the flow state.
 Modern day distractions constantly bombard us with notifications, social media, and other forms of electronic interrupters.

-What if I told you that you could get into this flow state more often, that your life could be more productive, and that you could reach your life and wellness goals?
+What if I told you that you could get into this flow state more often, that your everyday life could be more productive, and that you could reach your life and wellness goals?
 Do you want to be happier and healthier?
 Let’s dive in and learn more about flow.

 An Example of Flow State from the Perspective of an Actor